deep-entertainment/safehouse/design/dialogs/brianna1.md

 > MARJORIE
 >
 > Yes, I know who you are.
-Calvin told me, that you'll come.
+Calvin told me that you'll come.

 > BRIANNA
 >